 Prof. Richard Reece - Associate Vice-President for Teaching, Learning and Students

-These pages will help you to understand your legal obligations when you use copyrighted or licensed material in printed or online form.
-You should also read them in conjunction with the University's Copyright Information and Responsibility Statement.
+Copyright law in the UK is governed by the Copyright, Designs and Patents Act.
+On 1st June 2014, a number of significant changes to the act came into effect.
+These pages will help you to understand your legal obligations when you use copyright or licensed material in printed or electronic form.
+You should read them in conjunction with the University's Copyright Information and Responsibility Statement.

 The information contained within these pages is intended as a general guideline, and an interpretation of current copyright issues.
 It is not intended and should not be construed as legal advice.